open-component-model/ocm/docs/reference/ocm_ocm-accessmethods.md

 ### Description

-Access methods are used to handle the access to the content of artifacts described in a component version.
-Therefore, an artifact entry contains an access specification describing the access attributes for the dedicated artifact.
+Access methods are used to handle the access to the content of artefacts described in a component version.
+Therefore, an artefact entry contains an access specification describing the access attributes for the dedicated artefact.

 The following list describes the supported access methods, their versions and specification formats.
-Typically there is special support for the CLI artifact add commands.
+Typically there is special support for the CLI artefact add commands.
 The access method specification can be put below the <code>access</code> field.
 If always requires the field <code>type</code> describing the kind and version shown below.